Shrinkage MMSE estimators of covariances beyond the zero-mean and stationary variance assumptions: Results

 \subsection{Application on real data}

 We evaluate proposed estimators for a detection problem in astronomy, specifically high-contrast imaging \cite{pueyo2018direct}.
-This involves observing a star and its nearby region hosting potential exoplanets behaving as unresolved point-like sources in the data.
+This involves observing a star and its nearby region hosting potential exoplanets behaving as point sources in the data.
 The observations were carried out with the SPHERE instrument at the Very Large Telescope.
-It employs adaptive optics to compensate for wavefront distortions induced by atmospheric turbulence, along with a coronagraphic mask to block part of the starlight.
-Despite these advanced features, faint signals from the sought objects are dominated by a strong \textit{nuisance component} (contrast between the star and exoplanets exceeding $10^{3}$ in images).
+It employs adaptive optics to compensate for wavefront distortions induced by atmospheric turbulence, and a coronagraph to block part of the starlight.
+Nevertheless, faint signals from the sought objects are dominated by a strong and spatially non-stationary \textit{nuisance component} (contrast between the star and exoplanets exceeding $10^{3}$ in images), see Fig. \ref{fig:data_covariances}.
 This nuisance arises from residual stellar leakages and optical aberrations, resulting in spatially correlated speckles.
-Moreover, the nuisance is spatially non-stationary, see Fig. \ref{fig:data_covariances}.
 In a previous work \cite{flasseur2020robustness}, we proposed an exoplanet detection algorithm leveraging the diversity between the quasi-static speckles and the predictable apparent rotation of exoplanets due to the Earth's rotation during observations.
 The algorithm models non-stationary correlations of the nuisance at the patch scale of $P \simeq 50-100$ pixels.
 At 2D sky location $\V \theta$, a temporal collection of patches $\V r_{\V \theta} \in \mathbb{R}^{P \times N}$ is modeled by a compound-Gaussian model $\mathcal{N}(\V \mu_{\V \theta}, \{ \alpha^{-1}_{\V \theta, n} \}_{n=1:N} \M C_{\V \theta})$.
 Parameters $\V \mu_{\V \theta}$ and $\M C_{\V \theta}$ are estimated in a maximum-likelihood sense, along with weights $\{ \alpha_n \}_{n=1:N}$ through a fixed-point iterative scheme.
-These weights enhance the robustness of mean and covariance estimators against outliers.
 Empirical covariance $\widehat{\M S}$ is regularized by shrinkage.
+Weights $\alpha_n$ enhance the robustness of mean and covariance estimators against outliers.
+The impact on shrinkage formulas of their data-driven estimation (possibly from few samples) is left for future work.
 Finally, a matched-filter detects point-like sources, resulting in a signal-to-noise (SNR) detection map.
 This approach ensures a controlled false alarm probability.